johnxu21/johnxu21.github.io/teaching/CS473-Fall2022/project/sre_project.md

 **Task:**
 * Identify and document the specific reason for failure (e.g., unsupported refactoring, semantic conflict, or other complex change).
-* Attempt small, targeted manual fixes where feasible (e.g., updating a method signature, adding a missing parameter).
+* Attempt small,  e (e.g., updating a method signature, adding a missing parameter).
 * If integration remains infeasible, clearly explain why developer intervention and domain knowledge are required.
 * Reflect on the nature of these conflicts and discuss potential directions for extending or improving **RePatch** to handle them.